 - Are there laws about the disposal of this media after you’re done?

 - Is there any data available about this?

 - e.g. Opacity ratings on the paint container

 - Ask the employees at your local art store – the one where the students in art school purchase their art supplies!

 Above are some photos from Deanna’s experiments with Poured Acrylics.
 Not only is she in the Dialectic stage with this medium, but the whole Poured Acrylics community is in a Dialectic stage, experimenting with all sort of different additives and techniques!

 This is where you have discussions, explaining and defending your thoughts and ideas.

 Here are some ways to include each of the 5 Common Topics in Art Appreciation:

 - What is art?
 What is not art?
 To what category does art belong?
 What else is in that group?

 - What is a shape?
-What is not a shape? to what group of things does shape belong? what else belong to that group?
+What is not a shape?
+To what group of things does shape belong?
+What else belongs to that group?
 How is shape different from those things?
-Can shape be broke into pieces?
+Can shape be broken into pieces?
 If so, what are those pieces?
 So what makes a shape, a shape?

 - What is abstract art?